RezaRahemtola/Area/docs/architecture/devops.md

 - Mobile verifications: Checking if everything is formatted correctly, performing static analysis and running tests
 - Web preview: Using Vercel to deploy the web frontend in development environments (excluding the `main` branch) to simplify testing and cross-validation of features
+- Documentation linting: Checking that all the files of this documentation (created in `markdown`) are correctly formatted and follow the best practices.

 ## Continuous Deployment